Dr Gavin Brookes

 Dr Emma Putland

 Emma is a Senior Research Associate in the Department of Linguistics and English Language at Lancaster University (UK).
 Her research interests are health communication, dementia, ageing, multimodality and mixed methods approaches.
 Emma’s doctoral research used focus groups and interviews to explore how people affected by dementia situate themselves in relation to different dementia discourses, both in conversation and when responding to visual and linguistic examples of dementia representations.
-She is the Communications Officer for the British Association of Applied Linguists’ (BAAL) Health & Science Communication Special Interest Group.
+She is the Convenor for the British Association of Applied Linguists’ (BAAL) Health & Science Communication Special Interest Group.

 Chris is a doctoral student in the Department of Linguistics and English Language at Lancaster University (UK).
 He has already had some experience working as part of a research team as he has made various contributions to the Questioning Vaccine Discourse (Quo Vadis) project in CASS.
 His research interests are in corpus research methods, health discourse, critical discourse analysis, argumentation, metaphor and disinformation.
 Chris’ research currently aims to bring an analysis of how dementia is spoken about on social media, and investigate the ways in which these representations spread.

 Stakeholder ambassador committee

 Tommy Dunne BEM